Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Environmental impact assessment (EIA)

-Alberta Transportation is responsible for the project development, applying for regulatory approvals and, once received, construction.
-Once construction is complete, Environment and Parks is responsible for the reservoir’s management and operations.
+Alberta Transportation and Economic Corridors is responsible for the project development, applying for regulatory approvals and, once received, construction.
+Once construction is complete, Environment and Protected Areas is responsible for the reservoir’s management and operations.

 Stantec Consulting has been retained for the design, engineering and the EIA.
 An EIA is required for various environmental regulatory processes and is now underway.